shuxk/shuxk.github.io/_pages/fun.md

     <p>On each thermometer, the digits from the bulb to the tip form a <b>strictly increasing arithmetic progression</b>.
 Each thermometer may have its own common difference.</p>

-    <p>If thermometers share a cell, each thermometer is read independently in its own bulb-to-tip direction.<.p>

     <p><br></p>